Fernando-A-Rocha/mta-samp-maploader/README.md

 > **This project has been discontinued and is no longer maintained.**

 > [!IMPORTANT]
-> I recommend using my other project "MTA Map Loader", which supports all map formats and is more stable (**coming soon**).
+> I recommend using my other project "MTA Map Loader", which supports all map formats and is more stable (**find it in My Projects linked below**).

 [KDFF GUI Tutorial](/.github/docs/TUTORIAL_COL.md): generate COL files from DFF models